MircoGanz/thdin/README.md

 # th4din — Thermal–Hydraulic Network Modeling Framework for Direct and Inverse Problems

-**th4din** is an open-source Python framework for steady-state thermal–hydraulic network modeling with unified support for **direct** and **inverse** problem formulations.
+**th4din** is an open-source Python module for steady-state thermal–hydraulic network modeling with unified support for **direct** and **inverse** problem formulations.

-The framework implements the methodology presented in the accompanying paper:
+The module is a python implementation of the methodology presented in the accompanying paper:

 **Mirco Ganz, Frank Tillenkamp, Christian Ghiaus**
 *Methodology for solving direct and inverse steady-State thermal–Hydraulic network problems*